 <meta name="robots" content="noindex,nofollow">

-For me, this code is a good thing, but rather a small thing to keep in mind - especially when trying to work intelligently with Link Juice around by applying nofollow to some outbound links.
-Apart from that, it's not something you need to recheck every saturday when you edit your SEO.
+For me, this code is a good thing, but rather a small thing to keep in mind - especially when trying to work intelligently with Link Juice to deal with by nofollow applies to some outbound links.
+Apart from that, it's not something you need to check again and again when you edit your SEO.

 « Back to Glossary Index